DanielTakeshi/deep_learning_practice/README.md

 # tf_practice

-I am practicing using TensorFlow.
-I may compare with Theano as well.
+For now, I am practicing using TensorFlow, along with Keras.